 Tuesdays and Thursdays at 8:30 – 9:30

-Black Dog Fitness is proud to partner with the Tennessee Branch of the Taoist Tai Chi Society of the USA to offer Tai Chi free of charge!
+Black Dog Fitness is proud to offer Tai Chi free of charge!

 Tai chi is a series of gentle exercises, stretches and breathing that each flow into the next without pausing, keeping your body in constant steady motion.
 Tai chi is often described as meditation in motion because it promotes serenity through movement helping to improve the connection between the mind and body.